 But.
 That unit worked better at home, for one student.
 Perfect.

 My second grade son dislikes spelling.
 Writing the words a few times and simple practice we’ve done, but his weekly spelling list requires attention.
 His teacher has sent home no fewer than 20 possible studying alternatives for his spelling words.
 Still?
 It is not his strength (which is ok) but I must help him.
 Pulling ideas from TpT has given us more options.
-Whether he adjusted to practice or likes the changes, it is working.
+Whether he adjusted to practice or likes the changes, the re-teaching at home is working.

 We are lucky!
 His teacher will email me back by the end of the day with new ideas and she is attentive to his needs in class.